 Information captured after natural hazard emergencies and disasters represents a significant source of data for monitoring and evaluation, and as a resource to support additional research.
-The Centre will have the capacity to support the collection of information following significant emergencies and disasters caused by natural hazards.

-Research in this theme will collect social and physical information that contributes to resilience and risk reduction, including:
+Research in this theme will need to collect social and physical information that contributes to resilience and risk reduction, including:

-- → community development and resilience measures - → operational improvements - expanding accessible research and operational data collections - → providing data records that can be used to validate, develop and test new systems, tools, programs and strategies.
+- → community development and resilience measures - → improvements to warnings and information communication in communities, including those with diverse needs - → operational improvements - → expanding accessible research and operational data collections

+→ providing data records that can be used to validate, develop and test new systems, tools, programs and strategies.